faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/parts-of-an-LDS-spiritual-experience.md

 ## Ways that experiences may be dismissed

-Some of the phenomena used above seem to be used occasionally by Latter-day Saints to *dismiss* a purported spiritual experiences of former members, questioners, or those of other faith traditions.
+Some of the phenomena above may occasionally be used by Latter-day Saints as *criteria* by which to judge other spiritual experiences.
+Some contrived examples (but based on many conversations) follow:

-* "You may have felt good while watching that movie, but that's just a good feeling because the Spirit must also convey intelligence to your mind" (fails to manifest element #3 - must convey something to the mind)
+* "You may have felt good while watching that movie, but that's just a good feeling because the Spirit must also convey intelligence to your mind" (fails to manifest element #3 - must convey something to the mind) [example 1](http://conflictofjustice.com/feel-spirit-r-rated-movies-church/), [example 2](http://conflictofjustice.com/is-gods-method-of-revealing-truth-through-feelings-effective/), [example 3](https://www.fairlatterdaysaints.org/answers/Holy_Ghost/Burning_in_the_bosom)
 * "Of course Catholics feel a portion of the spirit, but every time I attend a Catholic service I don't feel _the same_ spirit there, so I don't believe they have all the truth" (fails to manifest element #2 - familiarity)
-* "You say that "the Spirit" told you the brethren are in error (or you should be re-baptized, or Joseph Smith was wrong about polygamy, or you should leave the Church, etc) but that cannot be the Spirit since the Spirit will never contradict accepted LDS doctrine or currently accepted policy" (fails to manifest element #4).
+* "You say that "the Spirit" told you the brethren are in error (or you should be re-baptized, or Joseph Smith was wrong about polygamy, or you should leave the Church, etc) but that cannot be the Spirit since the Spirit will never contradict accepted LDS doctrine or currently accepted policy" (fails to manifest element #4). [example](https://mylifebygogogoff.com/2021/05/blind-obedience-is-better-than-disobedience-but-obedience-based-on-faith-is-not-blind.html)

 While virtually any positive feeling can be considered the Spirit if it is in support of LDS truth-claims, and LDS missionaries are quick to identify those feelings in investigators as the Spirit, skepticism and heightened scrutiny seem reserved for those experiences which contradict LDS truth-claims.